7 Gorgeous Lake Como Villas & Gardens You Have to Visit

 Best Time to Visit

 To witness the gardens of Villa Carlotta in their full glory, plan your visit during the spring and summer months.
-The blooming season paints the gardens with vibrant hues, filling the air with fragrant scents.
+The blooming season is just so beautiful!

-Keep in mind that Villa Carlotta can attract a significant number of visitors, especially during the peak tourist season.
-Arriving early in the morning or opting for a late afternoon visit can offer a more serene and intimate experience.
+Keep in mind that Villa Carlotta can get quite busy, especially during the peak tourist season.
+Similar to Villa del Balbianello, arriving early in the morning or opting for a late afternoon visit is the best.

 3. Villa Monastero

-• Entrance Fee: Entrance to the garden only costs €10 for adults, €5 for young people aged 15-25, and free for children under 15.
-The combined entrance to the garden and the museum is €13 for adults, €9 for young people aged 15-25, and free for children under 15 years old.
+Entrance fee: Entrance to the garden only is €10 for adults, €5 for young people aged 15-25, and free for children under 15.
+Entrance to the garden and the museum is €13 for adults, €9 for young people aged 15-25, and free for children under 15 years old.

 Varenna is one of the cutest towns in Lake Como, and if this wouldn’t be enough, it’s also home to two of the most stunning Lake Como villas.